adobe/starter-repo/README.md

 ## Goals

-It is a good idea to provide a mission statement for your project, enshrining what the project wants to accomplish so that as more people join your project everyone can work in alignment.
+It is a good idea to provide a mission statement for your project, enshrining what the project wants to accomplish so that as more people join your project, everyone can work in alignment.

 ## Non-Goals